 You can apply custom behaviour to this process by overriding

 serve() in your own models.
 For examples, see Recipes.

-Page publishing can be scheduled through the Go live date/time feature in the Settings tab of the Edit page.
-This allows you to set set up initial page publishing or a page update in advance.
-In order for pages to be published at the scheduled time you should set up the publish_scheduled_pages management command.
+Page publishing can be scheduled through the Set schedule feature in the Status side panel of the Edit page.
+This allows you to set up initial page publishing or a page update in advance.
+In order for pages to go live at the scheduled time, you should set up the publish_scheduled management command.

 The basic workflow is as follows:

-- If page has a scheduled revision and you set another revision to publish immediately, the scheduled revision will be unscheduled.
+If the page has a scheduled revision and you set another revision to publish immediately (i.e. clicking Publish with the go-live at field unset), the scheduled revision will be unscheduled.